apache/cloudstack-documentation/source/adminguide/virtual_machines.rst

 Users can clone their virtual machines.
 Administrators can clone any virtual machines.

-To clone a virtual machine:
+To clone a virtual machine: (cloudmonkey way)

 #.
-Log in to the CloudStack UI as a user or admin.
+Connect to the management server with Cloudmonkey.

+#. type the cloneVirtualMachine command with virtualmacineid specified

 #.
-In the left navigation, click Instances.

-#.
-Choose the VM that you want to delete.
+Choose the VM id that you want to clone.

-#.
-Click the Destroy Instance button. |Destroyinstance.png|

-#.
-Optionally both expunging and the deletion of any attached volumes can be enabled.

 When a virtual machine is **cloned**, it takes some time for the new cloned instance to be created and started, snapshots created during the clone procedures are not visible and will be cleaned up once the new instance is created.